top of page

 308739757_10160283979913808_6415057439436253972_n.jpeg

-Dorte Bjerre Jensen (DK) Will be joining Module 2 in Malmö 2026.
+Dorte Bjerre Jensen (DK) Co-facilitating Module 2 in Malmö 2026.
 Dorte is a director, creator, choreographer, and performer for 25 years.
 Work is anchored in an evolving artistic inquiry into multisensory relations of ecological attention through movement, manifested as performance, participatory performative scores, live art installations, workshops, and writing.
 Currently living in California working on a PhD at UC Davis within Performance Studies.
 Research is grounded within improvisation.
 As an art worker and educator, her work is anchored in an evolving artistic inquiry into multisensory relations of ecological attention through movement, manifested as: performance, participatory performative scores, live art installations, lectures, classes and workshops, writing and mentorship.
 Practicing, teaching and performing contact improvisation for more than 20 years abroad and in Denmark.
 From 2018 became a part of the research project Experimenting, Experiencing, Reflecting (EER): between Studio Olafur Eliasson and the Interacting Minds Centre (IMC), Århus university.
 As part of EER, performed her piece “Sharing Perspectives” (SP) at Tate Modern London, which is grounded within the practice of contact improvisation and score design.
 As ways to navigate the pandemic, developed the performative scores, Greeting Cards (2020), which questioned and redefined the choreographed gesture greeting; and INviteME Online (2021), which invited participants to reconnect to their private spaces, plants, and each other.
 Publish these collaborations in both artistic and scientific books and journals.
 In 2023-24, the pieces depicted human and landscape interdependencies emphasizing our entanglement and vulnerability between the human more-than-human worlds.
 More info: Article on “Sharing Perspectives” www.dortebjerrejensen.dk www.eer.info www.touchy-subjects.com

 434392635_122131228166207154_6498045081558722001_n_edited_edited.jpg

-Johan Nilsson (SE) Will be joining Module 4 in Gothenburg 2026.
+Johan Nilsson (SE) Co-facilitating Module 4 in Gothenburg 2026.
 Johan is an explorer of natural sciences and art.
 Gardener and teacher in Biodynamic farming, gardening and Permaculturdesign.
 These are a great source of inspiration for him due to its deep relationship with the natural world, alternative methods and plant forces.
 In dance and improvisation, he experiences the same fascination as when he was a child playing in the forest - in contact with nature - a world full of imagination and playfulness.
 His movement background includes Capoeira, African Dance, World Dance and fire spinning, but his interest deepened when he first discovered Contact Improvisation in 2004, with his main inspiration coming from Måns Erlandsson and Malin Anclair, Stockholm/Sweden.
 Johan has been participating as a teacher and performer in several projects, festivals and dance events throughout Europe, India and China.
 He is regularly teaching classes in different dance institutions and is organising CI events in Sweden.
 For a few years he was part of organizing METAMORPHOSIS Improvisation Festival, where he is the co-founder.
 Since a few years his work in dance and gardening tends to blend more and more into the practice of Ecosomatics, a normative way of moving through life.
 A way to work with the dignity of human kind and the future of the living earth.
 Learning more about your own systems through studying the large ecosystems, and training your empathy for the large systems based on your own somatic system.
 In his teaching, Johan likes to use the imaginary and a fascination for small details as tools to create one’s own dance.
 With fire-spinning he developed a fascination with continuously traveling weight.
 In contact improvisation he likes to relate to weight shifts, big movements through space and he definitely loves a certain amount of risk!
 Recently his work in dance institutions has a focus on maintaining ones’ own solo, the improvised part of contact improvisation, featherlight lifts and verbal reflections.

 2025